electric-eloquence/requerio/docs/extensibility.md

 from, old states in the process of reduction.
 But this is not necessary in the `customReducer` function.
 The state, as submitted to `customReducer`, is a work in progress.
 It has already been dereferenced from the old state earlier, and will be submitted to Redux as the new state after this function returns.
+The old state can be referenced from the `prevState` argument.

 In Requerio, reduction is normally keyed off of `action.method`, not `action.type`. `dispatchAction()` will apply this method on the organism,